SAP-samples/teched2023-AD266/exercises/ex3/README.md

 In order to connect to the remote OpenAPI service we will generate a [typed OpenAPI client](https://sap.github.io/cloud-sdk/docs/java/v5/features/rest/overview).

-//TODO adjust initial branch for these depenndency additions
+//TODO adjust initial branch for these dependency additions

 - [ ] 🔨Head to the `<plugin>` section of the `srv/pom.xml` file and add the following plugin configuration: